A diagnosis of infantile-onset Pompe disease, or IOPD, for your baby could be made through multiple pathways.

 Vacuolar glycogen storage

-After your doctor suspects that your baby may have IOPD, doctors will need to perform confirmatory testing to be certain of the diagnosis.
-As the introduction to Pompe disease explains, the symptoms of IOPD are due to a very low (<1% in classic IOPD) amount of acid alpha-glucosidase, or GAA enzyme.
-Doctors may test for this enzyme, and use genetic testing for a confirmatory diagnosis.
+After your healthcare provider suspects that your baby may have IOPD, healthcare providers will need to perform confirmatory testing to be certain of the diagnosis.
+As the introduction to Pompe disease explains, the symptoms of IOPD are due to a very low (<1%) level of acid alpha-glucosidase, or GAA enzyme.
+Healthcare providers may test for this enzyme, and use genetic testing for a confirmatory diagnosis.

 Blood-based tests, skin biopsy, and muscle biopsy are used to confirm IOPD, with blood-based tests being used more frequently over time.